alessandro308/apagiaro.it/_posts/2023-01-05-react-context-in-python.md

 ## Library details

-In practice, to set variables you can use the `use_context(**variables)` API that accept one or more named arguments and set them in the current context.
+In practice, to set variables you can use the `create_context(**variables)` API that accept one or more named arguments and set them in the current context.

 It can also be used to define nested context, so you write code like